The Ultimate Journey – Learn Shanghainese at LTL

 If you already know Mandarin and are looking to learn another local language, Shanghainese should definitely be near the top of your list.

-Richard explains all about his reasons for learning Shanghainese in this introduction along with teaching you some simple phrases to get you started on your Shanghainese journey:
+On the right, Richard explains all about his reasons for learning Shanghainese in this introduction in addition to teaching you some simple phrases to get you started on your Shanghainese journey:

 One of the most confusing things when learning Mandarin from Cantonese is that the same characters will have different meanings in the two languages.